Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-frontend/README.md

 - E-mail:
 - Github account:

+## 2. Introduction

-Frontend for displaying weather measurements and data built using React and Javascript.
+This is a frontend for displaying weather measurements and data built using React and Javascript.

 This project is deployed on Github Pages:

 https://ryhma-red-ohjelmistoprojekti-2.github.io/s24RyhmaREDfrontend/

+## 3. Third party components and libraries

 Third party components and libraries used in this project: